oczamora/oczamora/README.md

 - 👋 Hi, I’m @oczamora
-- 👀 I’m interested in ...
-Learning New Things, Resourcefulness, Physical fitness, Nutritious Meals & Languages
+- 👀 I’m interested in ... developing work alliances and facilitating projects & improvements forward
-- 🌱 I’m currently learning ...GitHub
+- 🌱 I’m currently learning ...GitHub & how teams can add value and make an impact
 - 💞️ I’m looking to collaborate on ...
 Improving Processes & Workplace Culture & Efficiency
 - 📫 How to reach me ...
 Slack is best